benmathews/SLCKubernetesPresentation/codefreshPresentation.md

 ## 2017

 - Large installation of VMs
-- Deployment was a 3-4 hour, completely manual process
+- Deployment was a four hour, completely manual process
 - Problems
 - Pain